Interest rate risk

-Interest rate risk is the risk that arises for bond owners from fluctuating interest rates.
+Interest rate risk refers to the potential for financial loss due to fluctuations in interest rates.
+It will, in turn, impact differently re market risk, i.e. impacting instruments such as Bonds, re banks and re insurers.

+Market risk

+Fluctuating interest rates expose bond owners to risk.
 How much interest rate risk a bond has depends on how sensitive its price is to interest rate changes in the market.
 The sensitivity depends on two things, the bond's time to maturity, and the coupon rate of the bond.

-Calculation

 Interest rate risk analysis is almost always based on simulating movements in one or more yield curves using the Heath-Jarrow-Morton framework to ensure that the yield curve movements are both consistent with current market yield curves and such that no riskless arbitrage is possible.
 The Heath-Jarrow-Morton framework was developed in the early 1991 by David Heath of Cornell University, Andrew Morton of Lehman Brothers, and Robert A. Jarrow of Kamakura Corporation and Cornell University.

 There are a number of standard calculations for measuring the impact of changing interest rates on a portfolio consisting of various assets and liabilities.
 The most common techniques include: